bythepixel/fullstack-challenge/README.md

 - Best practices
 - Design patterns
 - Availability of external APIs is not guaranteed and should not cause page to crash
+- Twenty randomized users are added via the seeder process, each having their own unique location (longitude and latitude)
 - Anything else you want to do to show off your coding chops!

 ## To run the local dev environment: